VagueParade/VagueSite/muos/fonts.md

 has_toc: false
 ---

-# Converting fonts into a .bin file
+# Converting fonts into a Binary file
 For themes on muOS, you can implement custom fonts!
 To do this, you can either use this [website](https://lvgl.io/tools/fontconverter), or you can do so offline using terminal commands.
 For the later, you must first install the script that will convert your
 `.ttf`, `.otf`, or `.woff` type font into a specific `.bin` file that muOS will accept.